Multimode-cavity picture of non-Markovian waveguide QED: Markovian limit and Purcell effect

-{\it Markovian limit and Purcell effect.}--- For $\Gamma\tau\ll 1$ we are in the Markovian regime: time delay is negligible, but the feedback provided by the mirror affects atomic emission resulting in a decay rate modulated by $\phi$ as $\Gamma'(\phi)=2\Gamma \sin^2\frac{\phi}{2}$ \cite{DornerPRA02,TufarelliPRA13}, which was experimentally confirmed \cite{HoiNatPhy15}.
-Thus emission can be either enhanced or suppressed; in particular $\Gamma'=2\Gamma$ for $\phi=(2m+1) \pi$ while $\Gamma'=0$ for $\phi=2m \pi$ ($m$ is an integer).
-Now, using our framework, we see that, due to $\Delta\Omega\sim 1/\tau$ [\cf\eq\eqref{param2}], for negligible $\tau$ the off-resonant modes of block $A$ are very far-detuned from the atom and thus can be neglected.
-Only the resonant mode $\nu=0$ thus needs to be accounted for.
-Its bandwidth is yet very large since we also have $\gamma\sim \Delta\Omega \sim 1/\tau$ [\cf\eq\eqref{param2}].
+For $\Gamma\tau\ll 1$ we are in the Markovian regime: time delay is negligible, but the feedback provided by the mirror affects atomic emission resulting in a decay rate modulated by $\phi$ as $\Gamma'(\phi)=2\Gamma \sin^2\frac{\phi}{2}$ \cite{DornerPRA02,TufarelliPRA13}, which was experimentally confirmed \cite{HoiNatPhy15}.
+Thus emission can be either enhanced or suppressed; in particular $\Gamma'=2\Gamma$ for $\phi=(2m+1) \pi$ while $\Gamma'=0$ for $\phi=2m \pi${, where $m$ is an integer}.
+Now, using our framework, we see that, due to $\Delta\Omega\sim 1/\tau$ [\cf\eq\eqref{param2}], for negligible $\tau$ the off-resonant modes of block $A$ are very far-detuned from the atom and thus can be neglected. {Only the resonant mode} therefore needs to be accounted for.
+Its bandwidth is, {however}, very large since we also have $\gamma\sim \Delta\Omega \sim 1/\tau$ [\cf\eq\eqref{param2}].
 The system therefore reduces to an atom coupled to a standard one-mode cavity, but in the {\it bad cavity} limit.
-The corresponding atom-mode coupling strength is $g_0=g\sqrt{\frac{2}{L}}\sin{\frac{\phi}{2}}$ [\cf\eq\eqref{param2}], which indeed vanishes for $\phi=2m\pi$ meaning that in this case the atom sits right on a cavity field's node and is thus unable to emit.
-Standard cavity-QED theory (bad-cavity limit) then predicts the decay rate $4g_0^2/\gamma$, which indeed exactly matches $\Gamma'(\phi)$.
+The corresponding atom-mode coupling strength is $g_0=g\sqrt{\frac{2}{L}}\sin{\frac{\phi}{2}}$ [\cf\eq\eqref{param2}], which indeed vanishes for $\phi=2m\pi$ meaning that in this case the atom sits right on a cavity field's node and is thereby unable to emit.
+Standard cavity-QED theory in the bad-cavity limit then predicts the decay rate $4g_0^2/\gamma$, which indeed exactly matches $\Gamma'(\phi)$.
 This shows that the action of the mirror, despite no actual cavity is present, can still be seen as a manifestation of the standard Purcell effect in a cavity.

-{\it Non-Markovian steady states.}---Recently, Ask and Johansson showed that a driven atom in front of a mirror for non-negligible $\Gamma\tau$ can reach steady states unattainable in a standard Markovian bath \cite{AskPRL22}.
-Specifically, let